-where Δp_i is the fraction of the class i in a set.
-This index demonstrates the impurity of the set.
+where Δp_i is the ratio of a class in a set.
+This index demonstrates the impurity of a set.
 Given a set with only one class (a perfect case), the index is 0.
 If the distribution over classes is equal (the worst case), the index has its highest possible value of 0.5 Given this metric, one can perform a search over possible splits to maximize the function: